Tips and inspiration

 Use a conversational tone of voice that excites and describes what it’s really like to work at your company.

-For example, instead of writing, ‘We need a Commercial Property Solicitor to manage sales and purchases.’
-Try something like, ‘We’re looking for an ambitious Commercial Property Solicitor who is looking to stretch their technical skills in a busy and friendly environment.”
+For example, instead of writing, ‘We need a First Officer to join our team.’
+Try something like, ‘We’re looking for an ambitious First Officer who is looking to expand their flying skills with the UK’s leading airline”

 Avoid buzzwords or ‘corporate speak’ as these will put off candidates from applying.